cyberstainbot/AppezaMirrorBot/README.md

 - `BOT_TOKEN`: The Telegram Bot Token that you got from [@BotFather](https://t.me/BotFather)
 - `TELEGRAM_API`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org. **NOTE**: DO NOT put this in quotes.
 - `TELEGRAM_HASH`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org
-- `OWNER_ID`: The Telegram User ID (not username) of the Owner of the bot
+- `OWNER_ID`: The Telegram User ID (not username) of the Owner of the bot.
 - `GDRIVE_FOLDER_ID`: This is the Folder/TeamDrive ID of the Google Drive Folder to which you want to upload all the mirrors.
-- `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to
+- `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to.
-- `DOWNLOAD_STATUS_UPDATE_INTERVAL`: A short interval of time in seconds after which the Mirror progress/status message is updated.
-(I recommend to keep it to `7` seconds at least)
+- `DOWNLOAD_STATUS_UPDATE_INTERVAL`: Time in seconds after which the progress/status message will be updated.
+Recommended `10` seconds at least.
-- `AUTO_DELETE_MESSAGE_DURATION`: Interval of time (in seconds), after which the bot deletes it's message (and command message) which is expected to be viewed instantly. (**NOTE**: Set to `-1` to never automatically delete messages)
+- `AUTO_DELETE_MESSAGE_DURATION`: Interval of time (in seconds), after which the bot deletes it's message and command message which is expected to be viewed instantly. **NOTE**: Set to `-1` to disable auto message deletion.
-- `BASE_URL_OF_BOT`: (Required only for Heroku to avoid sleep/idling) Valid BASE URL of app where the bot is deployed.
-Format of URL should be `http://myip` (where `myip` is the IP/Domain of your bot) or if you have chosen other port than `80` then fill in this format `http://myip:port`, for Heroku fill `https://yourappname.herokuapp.com` (**NOTE**: Don't add slash at the end), still got idling?
+- `BASE_URL_OF_BOT`: Valid BASE URL where the bot is deployed to use qbittorrent web selection.
+Format of URL should be `http://myip`, where `myip` is the IP/Domain(public) of your bot or if you have chosen port other than `80` so write it in this format `http://myip:port` (`http` and not `https`).
+This Var is optional on VPS and required for Heroku specially to avoid app sleeping/idling.
+For Heroku fill `https://yourappname.herokuapp.com`.
+Still got idling?
 You can use http://cron-job.org to ping your Heroku app.
 </details>

 **2. Optional Fields**